netgen-layouts/layouts-docs/reference/parameter_types/netgen_tags.rst

 .. note::

-    Requires Ibexa CMS with `Netgen Tags Bundle`_ to be activated work.
+    Requires Ibexa CMS with `Netgen Tags Bundle`_ to be activated to work.

 Available options
 -----------------